 Daily Living and Schedule

 This program has a very full schedule and students should expect to devote most of their time in Paris to the program and complementary activities.
-Class is every morning and Fridays and weekends are reserved for excursions.
+Classes meet Monday through Thursday; most Fridays and weekends are reserved for excursions.
 Students will spend a lot of time with each other and the instructors of the course.

 Columbia Global Centers|Paris at Reid Hall is the home base of the program and where you will take all of your classes.
 Reid Hall is a small group of buildings owned and administered by Columbia.
 It also serves as an educational center for other American universities and for scholars from around the world.
 For over a century, its long and distinguished past of intellectual, artistic, and cultural exchange has made it significant to the relationship between France and the United States.